uclibs/change_manager/README.md

 end
 ```

 All this job does is call the `notify` method and passing it the id of the `Notification` object from before.
 The `notify` method does an initial check to see if the notification was cancelled.
 If it is cancelled, the flow ends there, nothing else happens.
-If it was not, it collects any other changes in an array from the database where the `owner` and `target` are the same and where `cancelled` is false.
+If it was not, it passes the owner and target of the change to `group_similar_changes` which then collects any other changes in an array from the database where the `owner` and `target` are the same and where `cancelled` is false.

 `similar_changes = Notification.where(owner: owner, target: target, cancelled: false)`

 If there are no other changes that match this criteria, the change is packaged up into an email and sent inside of a nicely formatted table to `target` (hence why target is generally an email address).
 If there are similar changes to be found, it passes it to another method in the Manager `cancel_inverse_changes`.

+`cancel_inverse_changes` simply takes the array of similar changes and uses a nested loop to compare any two values in the array for inverse changes.
+Inverse changes are changes that undo each other in the context of my applications.
+It uses the comparison method `change.inverse_of?(next_change)` which returns true if the first change's change type is contained in the next change's `inverse:` dictionary.

+If `change.inverse_of?(next_change)` returns true, it cancels both changes, then loops through the array one more time to remove them.
+In this way, if you have three or more inverse changes of the same type (i.e. owner adds target as a delegate, then removes target, then adds target again) it only cancels n - 1 chagnes and an email is still sent out.

+### Specifying custom change types: